USS Sotoyomo (YTM-9)

 USS Sotoyomo (YTM-9/YT-9/Harbor Tug No.9) was a harbor tug built at the turn of the twentieth century.
 She saw service in both World War I and World War II and was heavily damaged by the Attack on Pearl Harbor.
-The name Sotoyomo commemorates a part of the war-like Sioux tribe of Indians.
+The name Sotoyomo commemorates a part of the Sioux tribe of Indians.
 Sotoyomo was the oldest vessel at Pearl Harbor in service at the time of the attack.

 History

 Sotoyomo was laid down 2 March 1903, at Mare Island Navy Yard, Vallejo, California, she was launched 20 August 1903.
 She served in both World War I and World War II.

 Attack on Pearl Harbor

 Sotoyomo was in floating dry dock YFD-2 with USS Shaw undergoing overhaul when Pearl Harbor was attacked 7 December 1941.
 Explosions and fires on Shaw greatly damaged Sotoyomo which resulted in total submersion.
-Originally Sotoyomo was deemed a total loss, but she was later refloated, repaired, and rehabilitated.
+Originally, Sotoyomo was deemed a total loss, but she was later refloated, repaired, and rehabilitated.